The Lord’s Supper: Guide to Transform Your Worship (2026)

 Bread from Heaven: Manna for the Wilderness

 Drawing parallels to the Exodus, Kleinig portrays the Christian life as a journey through a wilderness.
-Just as the Israelites needed manna to survive the desert, Christians need the Lord’s Supper to survive the spiritual “desert” of modern life.
-It is “viaticum”—food for the journey.
+Just as the Israelites needed manna to survive the spiritual ‘desert’ of modern life.
+If you are currently walking through a difficult season, reading a Come to Jesus book summary can offer extra comfort and practical ways to find God in your daily struggles.

 How Can We Do This?
 The Mystery of Faith